anakic/querystorm-docs/CSharp/Querying.md

 //...code that uses members from "anotherScript"...
 ```
+These expansions to the C# syntax are provided by Roslyn (not QueryStorm).
 For more on referencing scripts and libraries, click [here](./references).